teamwalnut/rescript-urql/docs/getting-started.md

 ## Can I See an Example?

-Check out the example in `examples/3-mutation` to see a more involved example of using `useMutation`, in addition to `reason-urql`'s `Mutation` component.
+Check out the example in `examples/3-mutation` to see a more involved example of using `useMutation`.